-The vitamins C, E, and the mineral selenium are believed to protect the body against the destructive effects of free radicals.
+Vitamins C, E, and the mineral selenium are believed to protect the body against the destructive effects of free radicals.
 ‘Antioxidants neutralize free radicals, so a diet rich in antioxidants and quality supplements are a great way to help combat these skin-aging nuisances’.
-Foods that are rich in antioxidants include: pecans, goji berries, blueberries, artichoke, elderberries, cranberries, and dark chocolate to name a few.
+Foods that are rich in antioxidants include pecans, goji berries, blueberries, artichoke, elderberries, cranberries, and dark chocolate to name a few.

 Point 5: Vitamin D does a body GREAT!